smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 Poor Man's Dependency Injection Container
 ===============================================================================

+TODO: Describe the mental model of DI as Factory on Steroids or Dictionary which can create dependencies

 I think we can do better than all the write up caused by the original code and the Factory.
 What if we could use a single class to get any dependency we